atlassistant/pytlas/docs/index.rst

 .. warning::

     **pytlas** being a library, it does not handle speech recognition and synthesis.
 It only handles text inputs.
-If you want it to be able to interact with the voice, you must write a :ref:`client` (that's in my TODO list btw 😉).
+If you want it to be able to interact with the voice, you must write a :ref:`client` (check `pytlas-mobile <https://github.com/atlassistant/pytlas-mobile>`_ to see the official mobile client implementation).

 .. toctree::
   :maxdepth: 2